• Skip to primary navigation

 hands removing kale leaves from the stalks

-Mix dressing in mixing bowl by adding 1 tablespoon olive oil, ½ tablespoon apple cider vinegar, ½ teaspoon each maple syrup & dijon mustard, and ⅛ teaspoon salt.
+1. Mix dressing in mixing bowl by adding olive oil, apple cider vinegar, maple syrup & dijon mustard, and salt.
 Whisk together and set aside.

 hands massaging kale

-After you've removed the leaves, grab kale and rub together with your two hands for a minute +.
+3. Rub kale together with your two hands for a minute +.
 Stop when kale is softened.
 This will soften the leaves and make them easier to eat.
 Add kale to mixing bowl with dressing in it.

-Chop ½ apple into bite sized pieces, add to mixing bowl.
-Add 1 tablespoon glazed pecans to bowl as well.
+4. Chop apple into bite sized pieces, add to mixing bowl.
+Add pecans to bowl as well.

 kale, apples, and pecans in a glass mixing bowl with other ingredients surrounding it

 Even though this salad, is really easy on it's own, I recommend serving it with a really simple protein.
-Apple + pork is such a great flavor combination, so I highly recommend eating this salad with a pork chop on the side.
+Apple + pork is such a great flavor combination, but serve with your favorite protein, grain.

 • Massage the kale so it's easier to eat.